0x1eef/nanoc-webpack.rb/README.md

 The `depend_on` option can be used to make nanoc aware of files that an entry point requires, or imports.
 When a file being tracked by the `depend_on` option changes, nanoc will recompile the entry point.

-It is worth spending some time to think about a directory layout that works best for a site can have multiple entry points with distinct, and/or shared dependencies.
 The following example demonstrates how the `depend_on` option might be used:

 ```ruby
 # Rules